Date: 20th September 2011

 Location: Holloway, London

-My sixty-third stadium of 2011 was on Tuesday 20th September 2011 at the Emirates Stadium in Holloway, London.
+My sixty-third ground of 2011 was on Tuesday 20th September at the Emirates Stadium in Holloway, London.
 The match was Arsenal vs. Shrewsbury Town in the Carling Cup 3rd Round.

 The Emirates Stadium is around 350 yards from Holloway Road tube station on the Piccadilly Line although there are several other tube stations in the vicinity of the ground.
 The stadium has been home to Arsenal since 2006 when they moved out of their Highbury which they had played at for the previous 93 years.